eclipse-che/che-operator/README.md

 cp deploy/keycloak_provision /tmp/keycloak_provision
 cp deploy/oauth_provision /tmp/oauth_provision
 ```
-These files are added to a Docker image, thus this step isn't required when deploying an operator image.
+These files are added to a container image, and thus this step is not required when deploying an Operator image.

 ## E2E Tests